Onto Innovation: Rudolph Technologies: 2000–2019

 In July 2002, RTI agreed to acquire the Richardson, Texas-based defect control company ISOA, Inc. A spin-off from Texas Tech University's International Center for Informatics Research, ISOA had been licensing technology to the semiconductor industry for about 16 years, offering defect detection software.
 The deal was completed in September, with ISOA becoming RTI's Yield Metrology Group.

 Several months later, RTI expanded into China by establishing an office in Shanghai's Pudong industrial area.
 In subsequent years, the company established additional offices in all semiconductor manufacturing regions of the world including Japan, Europe, South Korea, Taiwan and Singapore.

 In 2006, a merger was completed with Minnesota-based August Technology Corporation, growing Rudolph's workforce to 550 employees.
 This acquisition brought Rudolph into the ‘back-end’ of the manufacturing process.

 In 2007, the company acquired the semiconductor business of Washington-based Applied Precision LLC, adding probe card test and analysis to the company's portfolio.
 The acquisition of RVSI Inspection LLC and its Wafer Scanner inspection system was announced in 2008.
 Adventa Control Technologies, Inc., a provider of process control software, was acquired in 2009, and an acquisition of MKS Instruments, Inc.’s Yield Dynamics business was completed in 2010.
 Rudolph announced two acquisitions in 2012.
 NanoPhotonics GmbH, Mainz, Germany (unpatterned wafer inspection); and Azores Corp., Wilmington, MA (Rudolph's entry into the advanced packaging and FPD lithography markets).
-In 2013 Rudolph announced the acquisition of selected assets of Tamar Technology, Newbury Park, CA, a supplier of 3D metrology technologies.
-Rudolph acquired the inspection technology of Stella Alliance in 2015, adding patents to enhance its inspection capability which was a major disaster.
+In 2013, Rudolph announced the acquisition of selected assets of Tamar Technology, Newbury Park, CA, a supplier of 3D metrology technologies.
+Rudolph acquired the inspection technology of Stella Alliance in 2015, adding patents to enhance its inspection capability.

 In November 2015, Rudolph announced the retirement of Paul F. McLaughlin and appointment of Michael P. Plisinski as CEO and Director.

 As of January 19, 2017, Rudolph Technologies Inc. had a market capitalization of about $713 million.

 In January 2017, Voce Capital Management LLC in a letter to investors, urged merging semiconductor-equipment makers Rudolph Technologies Inc. and Nanometrics Inc. The merger eventually occurred and closed on October 30, 2019.
 According to the Joint Proxy Statement announcing the terms of the merger, talks began in the first quarter of 2016 and continuing into 2017, Nanometrics and Rudolph engaged in discussions concerning a potential business combination between the two companies, to be structured as a merger of equals transaction, which discussions between the parties are referred to as the 2017 discussions.
 In connection with the 2017 discussions, in February 2016, Nanometrics and Rudolph entered into a mutual confidentiality agreement, which was subsequently extended in January 2017.